kerrishotts/cordova-plugin-webpack-transpiler/readme.md

 If you need to change this behavior, you can override it by copying `webpack.config.js` in your project root to `webpack.release.config.js` and making the desired changes.

-> **Note:** When using release mode, Webpack will currently throw a warning due to the way UglifyJS works.
-You can ignore the warning.

 ### Modifying the configuration files

-If you wish to modify `webpack.config.js`, `webpack.release.config.js`, `.babelrc`, or `tsconfig.json`, you can.
+If you wish to modify `webpack.common.js`, `webpack.config.js`, `webpack.release.config.js`, `.babelrc`, or `tsconfig.json`, you can.
 The plugin will not attempt to override their contents, and it won't attempt to overwrite the files on a reinstall.
 If you need to reset these configuration files, delete them and reinstall the plugin.

+> **Note**: You should prefer to override settings used by `webpack.common.js` in `webpack.config.js`.

 ## Removing the plugin